notthehoople/AdventOfCode/README.md

 + [Day 14](src/day14/day14.go)

-Day 14 - Part A done;
+Day 14 - Part A done

 Day 14 - Part B done.
 Kinda.
 Produces the right answer, but has many bugs in output for other numbers.
 Needs work on the comparison
 ```